BAbykiller322/SDPA_EMATM0048/README.md

    It handles all user interaction, calls the methods of the classes above and does not define any classes itself.

 ### 3.2 Responsibilities and relationships
+Separation of responsibilities keeps the design clear and easier to maintain:
  - FlowerShop acts as the **central controller** and coordinates florists, inventory and procurement.
  - Florist represents individual workers and only handles **labour related logic**.
  - Inventory encapsulates all **stock** and **greenhouse behaviour**.
  - Procurement focuses on **suppliers and prices** and can be changed without touching other modules.

-This separation of responsibilities keeps the design clear and easier to maintain.

 ## 4. Simulation Workflow

 The simulation runs in monthly steps.

 ### 4.1 Initial setup
- - The greenhouse is filled to its **maximum capacity** using values from `Constants.py`.
+ - The greenhouse is filled to its **maximum capacity**.
  - The **initial cash balance** is set to 7,500 pounds.
- - Before the first month is simulated the user must **employ at least one florist**.
+ - Users must hire **at least one florist in the first month**

 ### 4.2 Monthly loop
 For each month the following steps occur.

 1. **Staff and sales decisions**
    - Print the current number of florists and their specialties.
-   - Allow the user to hire or fire florists, while enforcing the minimum and maximum limits.
+   - Allow the user to hire or fire florists with minimum and maximum limits.
    - When hiring, ask for the florist name and any talents for specific bouquet types.
-   - Reject empty names and duplicate names and ask the user to enter a different name.
+   - Reject empty names and duplicate names.
    - Ask the user how many bouquets of each type to sell this month.

 2. **Plan validation**